rmetzler/bliki/wiki/mysql/choose-something-else.md

 table.

-This simplistic interface frees table engines from having to worry about query optimisation - in theory.
+This simplistic interface frees table engines from having to worry about query optimization - in theory.
 Unfortunately, engine-specific features have a large impact on the performance of various query plans, but the channels back to the query planner provide very little granularity for estimating cost and prevent the planner from making good use of the engine in unusual cases.
 Conversely,